-Benzodiazepines are very dangerous when abused.
-This is largely due to the quickness with which dependence and addiction can form.
-After three to four weeks of regular use, a person will likely experience withdrawal, which means they’ve become physically dependent on the drug.
-This may happen quicker if a person is abusing an amount greater than is typically prescribed.
+Benzodiazepines, also known as benzos, can be quite dangerous when used other than directed.
+This is primarily due to the quickness with which dependence and addiction can form.
+After three to four weeks of regular use, a person will likely experience withdrawal when they stop, which means they’ve become physically dependent on the drug.
+Drug dependency may happen quickly if a person abuses an amount more than is typically prescribed.

 What Are Benzodiazepines?

 Benzodiazepine medications treat anxiety disorders, including panic, insomnia, and seizure.
 Sometimes, they may also help to relax your muscles or relieve symptoms brought on by quitting alcohol.
 These drugs are often taken because they create a calming, sedative, and tranquilizing effect.
 However, these properties make these substances appealing to many individuals who use them recreationally.